 When it does happen, you need to know what to do to prevent yourself from dealing any more damage or making it worse and to speed up the recovery, so you’re back on your game in no time.
 Here’s the general response, RICE, recommended by the NHS:

 You first of all need to stop using the muscle.
-You’ll only tear it more in the long run if you don’t take the strain off it from whatever it is that you were doing, or even anything following the injury.
+You’ll only tear it more in the long run if you don’t take the strain off it from whatever it is that you were doing or even anything following the injury.
 Just take a few days out and see how you improve.

 Ice is crucial to recovering from injury.
-The cold response means that the blood flow doesn’t become too much which is what causes swelling and inflammation.
+The cold response means that the blood flow doesn’t become too much, which is what causes swelling and inflammation.
 The ice will keep you in as little pain as possible and allow the injury to repair itself over time.

 Compression is key too to a pulled muscle.
 It shares a lot of the same benefits as we mentioned for ice above, but with added benefits like being more practical and convenient for outside of your own home.
-It will likely also force you to rest as it does not have the manoeuvrability to do what you’d like it to with the bandage on.
+However, it will likely also force you to rest as it does not have the manoeuvrability to do what you’d like it to with the bandage on.

-So now that you’re set to deal with it, or it’s gotten worse, so you’ve done the smart thing and gone to see a health professional, you need to know what to do to avoid them in the first place.
+So now that you’re set to deal with it, or it’s gotten worse, you’ve done the smart thing and gone to see a health professional, you need to know what to do to avoid them in the first place.

 Warm Up Properly

 Warming up is essential to exercise in and out of looking into a pulled muscle.
 Far worse things can happen if you don’t prepare your body for what you are about to demand from it.
 A pulled muscle is destined to happen if you don’t look after yourself and ensure that those muscles are in the best possible shape they can be.